 Beginning the installation process

 After the computer has posted, you might have to press any key on your keyboard if it is stated.
-You have to be quick on the keypress as it doesn’t give you much time before it times out.
+You have to be quick on the keypress, as it doesn’t give you much time before it times out.

-The installation program will automatically setup the appropriate partitions and perform the necessary formatting of the drives.
+The installation program will automatically set up the appropriate partitions and perform the necessary formatting of the drives.

-How to update Windows 10 without internet
+How to update without internet access

-How to install application without internet
+How to install applications without the internet

 Normally, we open our favorite browser, search for the application we want, and download it from the appropriate website.